2024 Environmental Education Weekend Information

 Environmental Education Weekend

-The general structure of EEW remains much the same as when Jackie began the very first EEW.
-The weekend begins with the arrival of participants on Friday evening.
-Generally there is a nature-related program the first evening and participants settle into their campsites or dormitory.
-Saturday and Sunday offer a series of options for educational programs-three blocks of time for programs on Saturday and one block of time on Sunday.
-During each block of time, participants choose between four program options.
-The programs include opportunities to learn about and participate in field trips on bird watching, wildflowers, stream/pond ecology, woody plants and other nature-related programs.
-Timed to coincide with the spring migration of Neotropical migrant warblers and the spring wildflowers, the weekend provides a truly unique family-oriented educational opportunity.
-Beginning in 1981, field lists have been compiled to document the species of birds, animals and plants observed during the weekend.
-Typically, 60 to 70 species of birds are seen over the course of the weekend.
+In 2024, the structure of EEW changed to become Environmental Education – Myeerah Open House (EE-MOH).
+While the experience remains much the same as when Jackie began the very first EEW, a single Saturday experience is now offered to adapt to increasingly busy family lifestyles.
+The program still includes opportunities to learn about and participate in field trips on bird watching, wildflowers, stream/pond ecology, woody plants and other such nature-related experiences.
+Timed to coincide with the spring migration of Neotropical migrant warblers and the spring wildflowers, the day provides a truly unique family-oriented educational opportunity.
+Beginning in 1981, field lists have been compiled to document the species of birds, animals and plants observed.
+Typically, 60 to 70 species of birds are seen.

 The cost of the weekend is always kept low to encourage families to attend together.